- a novel -

 The cars were gone, and Avery went down to the house, leading Hector by the reins.
 He stopped about twenty feet from the door and stood in a field of light from one of the windows so he could be seen, and then called out: "Hello this house".

 He like to say this.
-It was from an old Glen Ford movie he liked.
-The actor Chief Dan George would say this when he came to Glen Ford's house.
+It was from an old Glenn Ford movie he liked.
+The actor Chief Dan George would say this when he came to Glenn Ford's house.
 The door opened, and the man looked out at him.
 Avery didn't know whether he would be pleased to hear the militia was keeping track and would try to help, but that was the next part of his duties, to let folks know someone cared.
 All we got is each other, he would say, which was true, if anything was these days.